sircharlo/meeting-media-manager/docs/src/sw/using-at-a-kingdom-hall.md

 ### Aina ya profile

-The next step is to choose a **profile type**.
+Hatua inayo fuata ni ya kuchagua **aina ya profaili**.
 For a regular setup in a Kingdom Hall, choose **Regular**.
 This will configure many features that are commonly used for congregation meetings.

 :::warning Warning